What did I learn from my weekend at the seminary?

 "Go," he pointed toward the road that led out to the highway.

 Frustrated and put out by Father Kessler's attitude, we left.
-Our late night meal was filled with concern for whoever might have been that let out that horrific scream earlier.
-So much so that we went back the next day to find out if everything was alright without coming off like a bunch of half with conspiracy theorists.
+Our late-night meal was filled with concern for whoever might have let out that horrific scream earlier.
+So much so that we went back the next day to find out if everything was alright without coming off like a bunch of half-wit conspiracy theorists.
 The person whom we had made arrangements with for the use of the hall and the payments for it, Father Borely, was surprised to see us.
 He was jovial, and being around him made you smile without even knowing you were doing it.

 "We were just concerned last night because we heard a woman screaming from inside the building before we left.
 We were going to check it out, but Father Kessler told us he had it handled," I said.
 "Is everything alright?"